 You can transfer Membership Rewards points to airline partners and then redeem for flights within the US, to Hawaii, and the rest of the world.
 The bad news is that most partners charge fuel surcharges on international awards which vary by the partner airline you fly on.

 American Express has frequent transfer bonuses to British Airways, and British Airways Avios are a great use for short distance travel.
+However, the transfer ratio from AMEX Membership Rewards to British Airways Avios points is now 5:4, which isn’t as good as most other airline transfer partners.

 At some point I’ll write a series on American Express Membership Rewards points, but until then here’s a great series of posts, from One Mile at a Time, on how to use Membership Rewards points after transferring them to airline partners.